go-juicedev/juice-doc/source/middleware.rst

     	}
     }

+    // getTimeout retrieves the timeout value from the statement's "timeout" attribute.
-    // getTimeout returns the timeout from the Statement. func (t TimeoutMiddleware) getTimeout(stmt Statement) (timeout int64) {
+    // Returns the timeout value in milliseconds, or 0 if not set or invalid. func (t TimeoutMiddleware) getTimeout(stmt Statement) (timeout int64) {
     	timeoutAttr := stmt.Attribute("timeout")
     	if timeoutAttr == "" {